Register to get access to free programming courses with interactive exercises

 Associative arrays

-The most important data structure in SASS are associative arrays.
+The most important data structure in SASS is associative arrays.
 Such arrays contain not just values, like lists, but `key: value' pairs.
-This helps to work with arrays of values more clearly and make a selection not by their index, but by the key.
+It helps to work with value arrays more clearly and make a selection not by their index but by the key.

-The associative array is written very simply.
+The associative array is simple.
 Suppose we have a font that supports all available values of the font-weight property.
-We want to use numeric values instead of the standard variations of normal and bold.
+We want to use numeric values instead of the standard normal and bold variations.
 On lists, this would look like this:

 $font-weights: 200, 400, 500, 800;